-This course is designed to introduce the student to marketing practices of hospitality, sport and tourism.
-The course will review terminology, systems, techniques and processes that are used in the specialized application of hospitality, sport and tourism marketing.
-This course will also encourage students to consider how traditional marketing strategies may be applied to these substantial and growing industries.
+This course is designed to introduce the student to marketing principles and practices that are used in the specialized application of sport marketing.
+This course will also encourage students to consider how traditional marketing strategies may be applied to this substantial and growing industry.
 Prerequisite: HSTM 2255.